ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+upon inquiry that he belonged to the
+Ninth Illinois one of the mot heavy
+losing regiments at Fort Dooelson and
+part of which was aboard the corres­
+pondent interrogated him somewhat oa
+the subject That the Eihiop philos­
+ophy was much in thcjFalstaffian vein
 the following will show Were jou
 in the fight Had a little taste of
 it sa Stood your ground did you